aycabas/dev-dashboard/README.md

 1. Login to [OpenAI API Keys](https://platform.openai.com/account/api-keys) to create a new API key.
 Select **Create new secret key** and copy the API key.
 1. Open **openAIService.ts** file inside `tabs > src > services` folder, replace `OPEN-API-KEY` with your OpenAI API Key.

----
->After completing the integration of the features, you may start debugging the project by hitting the `F5` key in Visual Studio Code.
+**After completing the integration of the features, you may start debugging the project by hitting the `F5` key in Visual Studio Code.**

 > The first time you run this sample, you need to login to consent some delegated permissions.
 If you don't see the consent page, please check if your browser blocks the pop-up window.
 ![pop-up block](images/popup-block.png)